SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at McMaster University Michael G. DeGroote School of Medicine discussed were related to an MMI format where respondents may have been subject to a nondisclosure agreement.
-Common themes included ethical scenarios, communication challenges, teamwork assessments, and personal values regarding healthcare, with specific questions touching on responding to medical errors, delivering difficult news to patients, and balancing international health initiatives with domestic healthcare needs.
+Students said most interesting question asked at McMaster University Michael G. DeGroote School of Medicine discussed the Multiple Mini Interview (MMI) format, where respondents may have been subject to a nondisclosure agreement.
+Common themes included ethical dilemmas, communication scenarios, teamwork, patient interactions, personal values, and social issues related to healthcare.

 What was the most difficult question?

-Students said the most difficult question asked at McMaster University Michael G. DeGroote School of Medicine discussed a wide range of topics, including ethical dilemmas, self-evaluation, implications of medical programs, conflict resolution scenarios, and personal values.
-Some respondents mentioned a nondisclosure agreement, hinting at an MMI format where specific questions were confidential and challenging to articulate without revealing details due to the agreement.
+Students said the most difficult question asked at McMaster University Michael G. DeGroote School of Medicine discussed a variety of topics, including ethical dilemmas, conflict resolution scenarios, health care system implications, and personal reflections on role models.
+Some respondents mentioned signing a nondisclosure agreement, indicating that the interview may have been in an MMI format with questions that are not disclosed.

 How long was the interview?